vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 1

 the Liquor-Sea.
-This by the Kuša-Dvipa.
+This by the Kuśa-Dvipa.
 This by the Ghee"-Sea.
 This by the Krauñca- Dvipa.
 This by the Curds-Sea.
-This again by the Šaka-Dvipa.
+This again by the Śaka-Dvipa.
 This again by the Milk-Sea.
 This is surrounded by the annular Pushkara- Dvipa, made up of two Varshas and containing the mountain Manasottara.
 This by Pure- Water-Sea.
 Each following Dvipa is to be considered as double (in extent of the preceding).
 The Plaksha etc., Dvipas contain Seven Varshas.
 This of the Seven Varshas is encircled by the Land of Gold, double its extent.
 The Land of Gold, by the Mountain Lokaloka.
 This Moun- tain by Tamas (Darkness?).
 Tamas by Uterine Waters185 Then the (spherical) Egg-Shell.
 Located below Bh as thus (described), are the Seven Lokas or Realms named (1) Atala,

 183